-The third largest increase in net County dollars is the Sheriff's Office with an overall increase of \$2,948,284 which is accounted for with an increase of \$3,821,703 in expenditures, offset by an increase of \$873,419 in revenue.
-The increase in expenditures is due primarily to an increase in Personal Services of \$1,877,976 or 4.1%.
+The third largest increase in net County dollars is the Sheriff's Office with an overall increase of \$2,848,284 which is accounted for with an increase of \$3,721,703 in expenditures, offset by an increase of \$873,419 in revenue.
+The increase in expenditures is due primarily to an increase in Personal Services of \$1,818,005 or 4.0%.
 This increase is due largely to new positions for the School Resource Officer program.
 Another driver of the increase in net County dollars is the Jail Medical contract which is increasing by \$1,166,701, or 20.8% over the FY21 Adopted Budget.
-The increase in revenue is largely attributable to the School Resource Officer program as well when comparing the FY22 Adopted Budget to the FY21 Adopted Budget.
-The Board of Commissioners approved an additional \$100,000 as part of the FY22 Adopted Budget to partially fund an Alternate Service Level request from the Sheriff for the Real Time Intelligence Center.
+The increase in revenue is largely attributable to the School Resource Officer program as well when comparing the FY22 Recommended Budget to the FY21 Adopted Budget.

 The fourth largest increase is the Department of Social Services.
-Net County dollars are increasing \$2,634,762 due to an expenditure increase of \$2,495,980, coupled with a decrease in revenue of \$138,782.
+Net County dollars are increasing \$2,634,762 due to an expenditure increase of \$2,195,980, coupled with a decrease in revenue of \$438,782.
 DSS received ten additional positions as part of the midyear budget restorations which drives a portion of this increase.
 The Laserfiche cost for record scanning within DSS is increasing \$410,000 in FY22.
 Additionally, DSS is losing \$311,000 of revenue due to the Family First Prevention Services Act which is meant to curtail the use of congregate or group care for children.

-The fifth largest increase in net County dollars is Emergency Services driven by an increase in expenditures of \$1,777,142 and a decrease in revenue of \$121,470.
-Personal Services expenditures are increasing \$939,594, or 52.9% of the total increase.
-The Board of Commissioners approved a mid-year pay plan adjustment for Emergency Medical Technicians, Paramedics, and supervisory employees of the department's Emergency Medical Services division to address recruitment and retention efforts.
+The fifth largest increase in net County dollars is Emergency Services driven by an increase in expenditures of \$529,659 and a decrease in revenue of \$477,910.
+Personal Services expenditures are increasing \$465,015, or 87.8% of the total increase.
+The Board of Commissioners approved amid-year pay plan adjustment for Emergency Medical Technicians, Paramedics, and supervisory employees of the department's Emergency Medical Services division to address recruitment and retention efforts.
 The reduction in revenue is due to a reduction in the Countywide Fire Overlay District - partially due to revenue-neutral calculation but also due to that rate being set to cover initial equipment costs that are not recurring.
-As part of the FY22 Adopted Budget, the Board of Commissioners approved an Alternate Service Level request for Emergency Services that provides the department with thirteen additional positions (12 EMTs and 1 Training Officer), reclasses 14 positions, and two new ambulances with equipment.